-The users are provided with information on the characteristics and location of investment proposals, plans, programs and projects in AC procedure, and the decisions of the competent authority on the procedure.
+The users are provided with information on the characteristics and location of investment proposals, plans, programmes and projects in AC procedure, and the decisions of the competent authority on the procedure.

-Bulgaria actively participates in European Union (EU)-initiatives - Shared Environmental Information System (SEIS), Infrastructure for Spatial Information (INSPIRE) and EU Earth Observation Programme "Copernicus".
+Bulgaria actively participates in European Union initiatives - Shared Environmental Information System (SEIS), Infrastructure for Spatial Information (INSPIRE) and EU Earth Observation Programme "Copernicus".
 Information systems for all subsystems of the National System for Environmental Monitoring were embedded.
 Databases, software applications and GIS products are updated according to the requirements of the SEIS and INSPIRE.
 Information about the services developed by Copernicus is provided.

-In the Open Data Portal of Bulgaria MoEW and its structures EEA already haves published 33514 data sets in open, machine-readable format, appropriate for re-use:
+In the Open Data Portal of Bulgaria MoEW and its structures already have published 522335 data sets in open, machine-readable format, appropriate for re-use: